lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 [ "LargestMovedPoint", "GeneratorsOfMagmaWithInverses", "MultiplicativeNeutralElement" ]
 ~~~
 {: .source}
-Know let us compute the number of conjugacy classes of `G` again and have a look at the known attributes
+Let us now compute the number of conjugacy classes of `G` again and have a look at the known attributes
 of `G`:

 ~~~